-This week, the University of Cambridge announced that they would be discontinuing face to face classes.
+This week, the University of Cambridge announced that they would discontinue face-to-face classes.
 Opting instead for remote online lectures until the end of Summer 2021.

 At the end of March, we ran an online training session for Universities.
 This was to advise them on how to support deaf students through this challenging time.